AlexandraNoriega/mybot_ws/README.md

 **Execution**

-First, run roscore like a pre-requisites of a ROS-based system.
+1. Run roscore like a pre-requisites of a ROS-based system.

-Second, run the following lines each in a different terminal
+*Run the following lines each in a different terminal*

-- We're going to open gazebo with the load world and robot
+2. We're going to open gazebo with the load world and robot

 ``
 roslaunch mybot_gazebo mybot_world.launch
 ``

+3.O.
 You can map the enviroment making mybot to follow the yellow line (the world you simulate must have a yellow line (lfm1.world)) or using teleop.
 In the first case run

 ``
 roslaunch mybot_navigation gmapping_demo_line.launch
 ``

-To start mapping using teleop we will execute a launch file.
+3. To start mapping using teleop we will execute a launch file.
 This line will save the sensor data located in the robot, in this case the robot uses a *Hokuyo laser*

 ``
 roslaunch mybot_navigation gmapping_demo.launch
 ``

-Open rviz to verify the progress of map creation
+4. Open rviz to verify the progress of map creation

 ``
 roslaunch mybot_description mybot_rviz_gmapping.launch
 ``

-Now link from launch the teleop_keyboard code of Turtlebot to move the robot through the world
+5. Now link from launch the teleop_keyboard code of Turtlebot to move the robot through the world

 ``
 roslaunch mybot_navigation mybot_teleop.launch
 ``

-When you finish touring the map, we proceed to save it.
+6. When you finish touring the map, we proceed to save it.
 Remember to change the <archive_name> each mapping to not overwrite files

 ``
 rosrun map_server map_saver -f ~/mybot_ws/src/mybot_navigation/maps/<archive_name>
 ``

+The SLAM section describes how the saved map can be used.

+**SLAM**

-Once the map has been saved we can open it following the next steps:
+We can open the saved maps following the next steps:

 1. Kill all active processes.
 2. Edit the map_file.
 You might open **mybot_navigation/launch/amcl_demo.launch**, get on the sixth line and modify the path changing it for that one choosen in the previous step.

-**SLAM**

-Run gazebo for looking the robot at the selected world
+4. Run gazebo for looking the robot at the selected world

 ``
 roslaunch mybot_gazebo mybot_world.launch
 ``

-Load the created map.
+5. Load the created map.

 ``
 roslaunch mybot_navigation amcl_demo.launch
 ``

-As execution steps, we are going to visualize the map with rviz and this program will help us to interact with robot movement
+6. As execution steps, we are going to visualize the map with rviz and this program will help us to interact with robot movement

 ``
 roslaunch mybot_description mybot_rviz_amcl.launch